Spatial join

 4 | 11 | POLYGON ((25472499.995 6682998.998, 25472499.9... | 176.002305 |

-Coding style: big numbers, operators in multi-line expressions
+Tip: Coding style - big numbers, operators in multi-line expressions

-In case an expression, such as, e.g., a mathematical formula, spreads across multiple lines, it is considered good coding style to place an operator at the beginning of a new line, rather than let it trail in the previous line.
-This is considered more readable, as explained in the PEP-8 styling guidelines
+For expressions like mathematical formulas that spread across multiple lines, it’s good coding style to place an operator at the beginning of a new line rather than trailing it on the previous line.
+This improves readability, as explained in the PEP-8 styling guidelines.

 Join input layers#